shareloqs/MPSDynamics/README.md

                 );
 ```

-This will propagate the MPS upto time `T` in time steps of `dt`.
+This will propagate the MPS up to time `T` in time steps of `dt`.
 The simulation will be performed using 1-site TDVP with
 bond-dimensions of 2, 4 and 6 in order to check for convergence.
 The observables supplied to `convobs` will be measured
 at every time step for every bond-dimension, while the observables supplied to `obs` will only be measured for the last
 (most accurate) convergence parameter supplied to `convparams`.